Migration to ixa 2.0

 These macros automatically create a type alias of the form

-MyEntityId = EntityId.
+MyEntityId = EntityId<MyEntity>.
 In our case, it defines the type alias

 Adding a new entity (e.g. a new person)

-Adding a new entity with multiple property values:
+Adding a new entity with property values using the with! macro:

 Adding a new entity with just one property value: